hyperspy/hyperspy/doc/user_guide/visualisation.rst

    :align:   center
    :width:   450

-   Visualisation of iso-surfaces of Nickel intensity with Mayavi.
+   Visualisation of iso-surfaces of Nickel X-ray intensity with Mayavi.

 ..
 NOTE::